-Without a clear structure you can’t develop any product.
+Without a vision of what you want to build and who you want to build it for, plus a clear structure, you can’t develop any product.
 The building blocks are very important in this equation because they make the structure.
 They are the steps you have to take in order to achieve the goals.
 A product architecture doesn't explain what buttons do.
 It shows the objects and the relationship between them.
-More on this, in the article The Dribbblisation of Design, that also organises the design as follows:
+More on this, in The Dribbblisation of Design, that also organises the design as follows:

-Outcome - Start by defining the intended outcome.
-Establishing how the product that you are designing will help people is the first step.
+- Outcome - Start by defining the intended outcome.
+Establishing how the product you are designing will help people is the first step.

-Interaction - You will here be paying attention to the details.
-You will be focusing on the UI components, see how people interact with them, how the elements work together, how things change, move or animate, etc. Try this many times in order to fix the errors.
+- Interaction - This is where you’re paying more attention to the details.
+You will be focusing on the UI components, see how people interact with them, how the elements work together, how things change, move or animate, etc. Try this many times in order to fix the errors that might occur.

-Visual - After making sure everything is functional, start working on the visual details!
-People enjoy beautiful things, color combinations, and good-looking typography, iconography, grids.
+- Visual - After making sure everything is functional, start working on the visual details.
+People enjoy beautiful things, colour combinations, and good-looking typography, iconography and grids.
 Remember that users build their first impression based on visual elements.

-All in all, design is a critical stage in the development process.
-All the other things depend on it.
+With 204 billion mobile apps to choose from, it’s obvious that the user won’t be too eager to use an app - as valuable as its functionalities might be - if it displays poor and frustrating design.
+As such, design is a critical stage in the development process.
+All other things depend on it.
 Designers have a big responsibility.
-It`s their job to define the problem, design the solution, and explain what happens between the components in the system.
+It's their job to define the problem, design the solution, and explain what happens between the components in the system.

 After all these things happen, building prototypes, coding, finding and eliminating errors are the next steps you should take.
 But, first, use design to:

-- establish what does your product do for its users, how it is going to help them
+- establish what your product does for its users, what value it brings to them

 - structure the system and explain the relationship between the elements of the product